Placement scheme details

 - 3. Negotiate your placement

-- 4. Submit your paperwork
+- 4. Discuss your assessment

-- 5. Prepare for your placement
+- 5. Submit your paperwork

 Come along to hear all about the scheme, and to have your questions answered.